 - Student employment will contact you and will send you the forms you need to complete to work.

-You will receive a receipt from the Social Security Office that you will then take to Student Employment.
+- You will receive a receipt from the Social Security Office that you will then take to Student Employment.
 You need to set up a meeting with them to complete your paperwork.
+Please contact student employment at firstname.lastname@example.org

 - Then you are legal to work and can set up your work schedule.

-- You will receive your Social Security card in the mail in 2 weeks – you then take the card to Student Employment, the Registrar’s Office and your bank.
+- You will receive your Social Security card in the mail in 2 weeks.
+Please contact student employment at email@example.com and the registrar’s office with your information to update college systems.

 Material on this website is general and for informational purposes only.
 It does not constitute or replace professional legal advice, and you should not rely on it solely when making decisions about your immigration status or reporting requirements.